dinnyhub/acme-assistant/README.md

 ### MCP Server
 A custom Python MCP (Model Context Protocol) server exposes the same tools in a standardised, reusable format.
 This separates tool definitions from agent logic — tools can be reused across different agents or called directly via the `/api/mcp/call` endpoint.

+The MCP server is implemented as a Python class within the application rather than a separate container.
+This is a deliberate trade-off — in production it would run as a separate containerised service for independent scaling and versioning.

+**Why MCP is useful here:** Without MCP, tool definitions are tightly coupled to the agent.
+With MCP, the same tool definitions can be consumed by any agent or called directly via API — making the system more modular and testable.

 ### Skills
 The Customer Escalation Summary Skill is a structured, repeatable workflow distinct from a one-off prompt call.
 It:

 1. Fetches customer data from PostgreSQL
-2. Calculates base risk level deterministically from issue priorities
+2. Calculates base risk level **deterministically** from issue priorities — no LLM needed for this step
 3. Identifies missing information without LLM involvement
 4. Calls the LLM only for the executive summary and recommendation
-5. Returns a structured `EscalationSummary` object with four outputs: executive summary, risk level (Low/Medium/High/Critical), recommended next action, and missing information
+5. Returns a structured `EscalationSummary` object with four outputs: executive summary, risk level (Low/Medium/High/Critical), recommended next action, and missing information identification

 ### Authentication — Keycloak
 Keycloak is a hard requirement.
 Every request must present a valid JWT bearer token.
 Three roles are enforced:

 - `sales_user` — read-only access to customer and issue data
 - `support_user` — read and update access for issues
 - `admin` — full access including creating next actions